DIY DTF Printing at Home: Complete Setup Guide & Cost Analysis

 Setting up DTF printing at home requires several key components.
 Here's what you'll need to get started:

 You'll need either a converted inkjet printer or a dedicated DTF printer.
-Popular options include modified Epson EcoTank printers loaded with DTF inks (CMYK + White).
-DTF inks are specially formulated to work with DTF film and powder, providing vibrant colors and excellent washability.
+Popular options include modified Epson EcoTank printers (L1800, L805, P800) loaded with DTF inks in CMYK plus white.
+DTF inks are specially formulated with higher pigment concentrations than standard inks, providing vibrant colors and excellent washability on both light and dark fabrics.

 Step-by-Step Home DTF Printing Process